 Karen Underkoffler and Megan Luers, then contractors for NOAA Fisheries, followed up by measuring and taking tissue samples from the circular fish that are becoming an increasingly popular dish in restaurants.
 They sent the samples to John Hyde of NOAA Fisheries’ Southwest Fisheries Science Center (SWFSC) in La Jolla, Calif., who took the next step of examining their DNA.

 Kitazaki was on to something.
 Opah DNA varied to the extent that the researchers identified three new species of the deep-diving fish, and resurrected one that had been previously described, in addition to the two currently named species for a total of six different species of opah that roam the world’s oceans.
-Each species is distinguished by different characteristics such as eye size, fin length, and other measurements, Underkoffler, Hyde, and their colleagues reported in a recent article in the journal Zootaxa.
+Each species is distinguished by different characteristics such as eye size, fin length, and other measurements, Underkoffler, Hyde, and their colleagues reported in a A taxonomic review of Lampris guttatus with descriptions of three new species in the journal Zootaxa.